Deletion-contraction triangles for Hausel-Proudfoot varieties

+Finally we are interested in upgrading the inclusion of \eqref{eq: del in weight} to an equality.
+By \eqref{eq: del in weight}, the identity on $\H^{\bullet-2}(\Bet(\Gamma \setminus e), \Q)$ induces a map of associated graded spaces; it will suffice to show that this map is an isomorphism.
+Again we proceed by induction on $N$, having already established the case $N=0$.

-Write $\operatorname{gr}^{2D}(DCS_e)$ for the sequence obtained from the deletion-contraction sequence by doubling indices and taking the associated graded spaces for the deletion filtration.
-Likewise, write $\operatorname{gr}^{W}(DCS_e)$ for the sequence obtained from the deletion-contraction sequence by taking the associated graded spaces for the weight filtration.
-By Lemma \ref{lem:strictmapsexactassocg}, $\operatorname{gr}^{2D}(DCS_e)$ and $\operatorname{gr}^{W}(DCS_e)$ are exact.
+Pick an edge $e \in \Gamma$ which is neither a bridge nor a loop.
+By Theorem \ref{thm:weightdcs}, the deletion-contraction sequence for $e$ is strictly compatible with the weight-filtration.
+We write $\operatorname{gr}^{W}(DCS_e)$ for the sequence obtained from the deletion-contraction sequence by taking the associated graded spaces for the weight filtration.
+Strict compatibility implies that $\operatorname{gr}^{W}(DCS_e)$ is exact (see Lemma \ref{lem:strictmapsexactassocg}).
+Similarly we write $\operatorname{gr}^{2\delfilt}(DCS_e)$ for the sequence obtained from the deletion-contraction sequence by doubling indices and taking the associated graded spaces for the deletion filtration.